 photo by Liz Ligon 2019

 Stratton Sculpture Studios

-We are Philadelphia-based sculptors with more than forty years combined experience in mold making, bronze casting, modeling and enlarging.
-Our boutique-style foundry attracts artists who seek experienced craftsmen and continuity throughout every aspect of the casting process.
-For the past twenty years, we have worked from our studios in Philadelphia, where we can pour four-hundred-fifty-pounds of bronze in a single melt, lift two-ton sculptures, and assemble large-scale work in our 11,000 square foot building.
+We are Philadelphia-based sculptors specializing in mold making, bronze casting, modeling and enlarging.
+Our boutique-style studios and foundry attract artists who seek experienced craftsmen and continuity throughout the entire process.
+We make sculpture of every scale in our 11,000-square-foot building in North East Philadelphia.
+We melt four-hundred-fifty-pounds of bronze per pour, and can assemble large-scale work up to 20’ in height.

-Enlarging Simone Leigh’s 16’ Brick House for The High Line Plinth
+Enlarging & casting Simone Leigh’s 16’ Brick House, the inaugural sculpture of The High Line Plinth

 Creating a 16' monolithic poured rubber mold on Clete Sheild’s Vaquero Monument

-Designing, fabricating and installing a 15' found-object sculpture for the Pig Iron Theater Co.
+Designing, fabricating & installing a 15' found-object sculpture for the Pig Iron Theater Company

 Mold making & bronze casting Steve Layne’s 10’ Joe Frazier monument for Philadelphia’s Xfinity Center

-We have done sculpture conservation and patination work on the collections of Lehigh University, Ursinus College, Grounds for Sculpture, Curtis Institute of Music, the Cathedral Basilica of Saints Peter and Paul, Michener Art Museum, Daylesford Abbey, Philadelphia Zoo, and Grounds for Sculpture.
+We have done sculpture conservation and patination work on the collections of Lehigh University, Ursinus College, Curtis Institute of Music, the Cathedral Basilica of Saints Peter and Paul, Michener Art Museum, Daylesford Abbey, Philadelphia Zoo, and Grounds for Sculpture.